nktnet1/rt-stack/README.md

 - web application: http://localhost:8085
 - backend server: http://localhost:3035

 > [!NOTE]
+>
-> There is an artificial delay added in development mode to simulate API usage in real-world environments.
+> 1. There is an artificial delay added in development mode to simulate API usage in real-world environments.
 >    You can disable this by removing the `timingMiddleware` in [./packages/api/src/server/trpc.ts](./packages/api/src/server/trpc.ts)
+> 2. The `route

 ## Developing